geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-14/meeting-transcript.md

 I totally believe that.
 Yeah, that's some of the oldest like crabby is code.
 Nice to see you getting cleaned up.

 ##### **Chenyu** [[00:08:10](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=490)]
 Yeah, so I'll probably do this for a few days.
-Then go back to lama for a while.
+Then go back to LLaMA for a while.
 I was able to run their data loader.
 I can confirm now that when they do e-vail, they just cat everything together.
 Make a very big dream and evolve on that thing.
 So I can like just replicate that.
 And I discussed this was was parrots that.
 Or it's I think that's the main reason they need the e-vail order to stay the same because they just get everything together.

 ##### **Geohot** [[00:08:46](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=526)]
 And then at the end of the pad zeroes are.
 No, so.